dbt-labs/jaffle-shop-classic/README.md

 1) All `.yml` files should be renamed to specify what they apply to.
 For example each model directory should contain a `_models.yml` file (the `_` is to ensure the file is top of the directory for easy access) and may or may not contain a `_docs.yml` file for documentation.
 2) Staging models should be split by which source they are coming from.
 As the sources in this repo all come from seeds, the staging models on top of them should be in the `src_seed` directory along with their respective `_models.yml` and `_sources.yml` files.
 3) stg_customers contains PII data in the `first_name` and `last_name` columns so these need to be hashed.
-Move this model into a `src_seed/sensitive` directory and mark each of the sensitive columns as sensitive in the `src_seed/sensitive/_models.yml` using the syntax:
+Mark the model and each of the sensitive columns as sensitive in the `src_seed/_models.yml` using the syntax:
     ```
+    models:
+      - name: stg_customers_pii
+        meta:
+          owner: 'example.email@octoenergy.com'
+          sensitive: true
+        description: |
+          Table description
         columns:
           - name: customer_id
             tests: